Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_data/redstone_interface.md

 # interface
 In the user interface there are two sections: data to redstone and the opposite.
-After you add an entry, you have to specify the variable letter and the corresponding redstone colour.
+After you add an entry, you have to specify the variable letter and the corresponding redstone color.